BlayTheNinth/JavaTMI/README.md

 **Features**
 * Simple, straight-forward API
 * Event calls for various Twitch events, such as subscriptions or hosts
-* No runtime dependencies on other libraries (apart from JavaIRC)
+* Lightweight, only requires JavaIRC at runtime
 * Supports anonymous connections (read-only)
 * Helper methods for the various Twitch commands